 Subsistence farming is a term often heard in today’s world.
-The hubbub is growing and the concept seems more than plausible enough.
 It would be delightful if everybody could get into this style of farming!
-One of the few concerns, however, is that subsistence farming is for people who only live in warmer climates and that people in colder climates cannot accomplish the same yields.
-Subsistence farming in colder climates is not only possible, but if done properly, can be very successful.
+One of the few concerns, however, is that subsistence farming is only for people who live in warmer climates and that people in colder climates cannot accomplish the same yields.
+Subsistence farming in colder climates is not only possible but if done properly can be very successful.

 What is subsistence farming?

 Subsistence farming is something that takes some time, money, and effort.
 There is a reason why farmers work as hard as they do: farming is not an easy task.
 There is a lot of research that goes into the various aspects of farming.
 How much dairy will the goats produce?
-How much grain will be harvested for flour and how much will that weigh at the end?
-There are many questions that have to be examined before deciding subsistence farming is the right path to go.
+How much grain will be harvested for flour and how much will that weigh once processed?
+There are many questions that have to be examined before deciding subsistence farming is the right path to take.

 Subsistence farming in cold climates

-Another solution to consider is investing in or constructing a greenhouse or hoop house.
-For the livestock, consider building a small barn on the property.
-While it may be a bit pricey to start, the subsistence farming will save such a significant amount of money long-term that the initial cost is more than worth it.
+Another solution to consider is investing in or constructing a greenhouse or hoop house to extend your growing season in a cold climate.
+While it may be a bit pricey to start, farming your own food will save such a significant amount of money long-term that the initial cost is more than worth it.

 Caring for livestock

-Be sure to keep a steady supply of water available to the livestock as well, since frozen water is not a good source of water for animals.
-Livestock can survive colder climates if taken care of properly, so don’t be afraid to let your animals out to explore and get some exercise during the winters now and then.
-The fresh air will do them wonders and will allow the farmer to keep the bedding fresh and safe.
+Be sure to keep a steady supply of water available to livestock as well, since frozen water is not a good source of water for animals.
+Don’t be afraid to let your animals out to explore and get some exercise during the winters.
+The fresh air will do them wonders and will allow the farmer to keep their bedding fresh and safe.
 As long as they have good feed and a warm shelter, livestock can thrive in cold climates.

-Outside of writing for I love to spend all the time I can outdoors and find every excuse to leave my house.
+Outside of writing for EverythingBackyard I love to spend all the time I can outdoors and find every excuse to leave my house.
 I write about everything from backyard DIY projects to gardening.
-If you can’t get a hold of me I am probably on a trail or a boat.
+If you can’t get a hold of me I am probably on a trail or a boat. – Kylie Johnson